 Lift and shadow

-Overlay can be paired with other components to show hierarchy and urgency.
+can be paired with other components to show hierarchy and urgency.
 It is a temporary, transparent element that covers the page content.
-This shifts the user’s focus to a new content element, such as a modal or drawer.
+This shifts the user’s focus to a new content element, such as a or .

 Containing element behaviors